-Licensing is one option to commercialise Intellectual Property (IP), i.e. bringing IP to the market in order to be exploited.
+Commercialisation is the process of bringing Intellectual Property (IP) to the market in order to be exploited.

 IP commercialisation can take different forms.
 The most common are summarised in the following diagram:

 The financial success of any IP exploitation will certainly depend on the choice of the most appropriate commercialisation form, which should be based on: